 UN-Habitat's New Urban Agenda Illustrated, a practical handbook translated into French, Spanish, Arabic, Portuguese and Chinese was digitalized in the form of online self-pace courses aiming at facilitating understanding, implementation and reporting on the NUA.

+The UN-Habitat Learn platform created in 2021 supports innovation for learning through the digitalization of high-impact solutions pilot tested on the ground.
 Support to regional centers of excellence, training programmes and training needs assessments, partnerships with networks of academics and professionals, as well as private-sector partners continue with a focus on low-income countries.
 (OP3)

-Continuous guidance to strengthen capacity development as a cross-cutting organizational function is provided across the agency, including through sharing of expertise and practices, advisory services in tools and project development, digitalization and innovation.,
+Continuous guidance to strengthen capacity development as a cross-cutting organizational function is provided across the agency, including through sharing of expertise and practices, advisory services in tools and project development, digitalization and innovation.

 Resolution 1/4